1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Assingments .md

 Furthermore, a work team empowered by the organization and driven by quality would take feedback received not as a sword of blame, but as an opportunity for growth by analizing their processes, identifying ineficiencies and seeking innovative solutions.

-Finally, the impact of quality is not a one day flower, it extends through time bringing customer satisfaction, loyalty and stability and the best of it is that all of those elements are shared by the own workforce.
+Finally, the impact of quality is not a one day flower, it extends through time bringing customer satisfaction, loyalty and stability but the best of it is that all of those elements are shared by the own workforce.

 In conclusion, dear colleagues, although complex to measure, quality is an aspiration, a principle that allows teams to be fueled with passion, innovation and a deep sense of pride.
 And the lack of it can be tempting to achieve faster short-term goals but you would be only looking at the present at the expense of your future.
 Togheter, we can invest in quality, we can invest in greatness, we can invest in us.

+**Feedback**: Try to show a bit more of me at the start as a hook, or connect it better with the conclusion

+## The 30-Day Challenge

+Double the number of your LinkedIn connections, it does not matter if you receive a No, it can pay off in the future.
+Then, make some network activity, commenting/making posts/making videos, something that boosts your profile.